on 12th January 2023

 If there are a few radiators that are not heating up properly, this could indicate an issue with the thermostat.

 The first step would be to try resetting the thermostat.
-Each thermostat has a different process for this – take a look at the guide that came with your thermostat and follow the instructions to reset this.
+Each thermostat has a different process for this – take a look at the guide that came with your thermostat and follow the instructions to reset this, this can help with boiler repair.

-If this does not work, it may be that your thermostat is faulty – at this point, we would recommend getting in touch with the manufacturer.
+If this does not work, it may be that your thermostat is faulty – at this point, our gas safe boiler engineers would recommend getting in touch with the manufacturer for boiler repair.

 Contact Utility Pro’s

-If you have run through all of the above troubleshooting steps and require further help, please get in touch with our team & we will be happy to help.
+If you have run through all of the above troubleshooting steps and require further help, please get in touch with our team of gas safe boiler engineers in Milton Keynes & we will be happy to help with boiler repair.